 A class-action lawsuit alleges that Subaru’s high-performance engines, found in WRX and WRX STI vehicles, can’t create enough lubrication to properly protect the engines from failing.

 Those engines have a secondary air injection pump that can overheat, melt, and catch fire.

 Burning through a quart of oil every 2,500 miles is a drag.
 Blowing up your engine because you pushed it to 2,600 miles is an even bigger drag.

 The 2015-2016 Subaru WRX and Forester 2.0XT have turbocharger air intake ducts that may crack and cause problems with engine performance while driving.

 Subaru has agreed to settle a lawsuit that says certain cars require a small fortune to keep the engine full of oil.

 TorqueNews.com has an update on the Girard Gibbs Law Group class-action suit which accuses Subaru FB engines of burning through too much oil.
-The update includes a Q&A that might be helpful to owners.